-The Buttons And Forms panel lets you create text fields, radio buttons, check marks, combo boxes, and signature fields, as well as buttons for printing, submitting a form by email, and clearing a form.
+The ability to create form fields for PDF files is a recent addition to InDesign.
+The Buttons And Forms panel lets you create text fields, radio buttons, check marks, combo boxes, and signature fields, as well as buttons for printing, submitting a form by e-mail, and clearing a form.
 InDesign documents that contain form fields must be exported as Adobe PDF (Interactive) for the fields to work in the exported PDF file.
 It's worth noting that exported PDF files with form fields can be opened, filled out, and submitted using Acrobat X Pro; however, you must open the file in Acrobat X Pro and choose File > Save As > Reader Extended PDF to enable the file to be completed and submitted using Adobe Reader.